INTERNATIONAL IMPROVISATION SCHOOL

 Steve has been a member of Loose Moose Theatre Company since 1987.
 When not improvising, he performs children’s nature theatre in schools, mountain parks, museums and zoos.
 Steve also travels extensively looking for new cultural experiences and attending meditation retreats.
 Beginning mask work 1998, Steve established the Loose Moose Mask Group and has been collaborating and teaching with Keith Johnstone at home and abroad.
-Each year he teaches masks as well as improv and puppetry on tours of Europe and Canada.
+Each year he teaches masks as well as Impro on tours of Europe and beyond.

 Visit www.stevejarand.com for more background on the course.